Home

 Default: standard

 Network Policy agent now supports two modes for Network Policy enforcement - Strict and Standard.
 By default, the Amazon VPC CNI plugin for Kubernetes configures network policies for pods in parallel with the pod provisioning.
 In the standard mode, until all of the policies are configured for the new pod, containers in the new pod will start with a default allow policy.
 A default allow policy means that all ingress and egress traffic is allowed to and from the new pods.
-However, in the strict mode, a new pod will be blocked from Egress and Ingress connections till a qualifying Network Policy is applied.
+However, in the strict mode, a new pod will start with a default deny policy and all Egress and Ingress connections will be blocked till Network Policies are configured.
 In Strict Mode, you must have a network policy defined for every pod in your cluster.
 Host Networking pods are exempted from this requirement.

 VPC CNI Feature Matrix